 During every inning except the last as determined by the umpire, each team at bat will continue to bat until three (3) outs have been recorded, or until the sixth run of that half inning has scored, whichever comes first.
 No subsequent runs may score after the sixth run has scored.
-If the umpire is aware that the sixth run has scored, he or she should call time and end the inning.
-If not, when the umpire is notified, after the play and the ball is dead, that the sixth run has scored, he or she should immediately end the inning.
+If the umpire is aware that the sixth run has scored, they should call time and end the inning.
+If not, when the umpire is notified, after the play and the ball is dead, that the sixth run has scored, they should immediately end the inning.